Table of Contents

 Have you ever clicked on an email or message that looked real but wasn’t?

 You’re not alone.
-That’s exactly how phishing as a service or PhaaS works.
+That’s exactly how phishing as a service, or PhaaS,works.

 In today’s digital world, scams are easier to run than ever.
 Cybercriminals don’t need tech skills anymore.
 They can simply buy phishing tools online, just like shopping.
 These tools come with fake login pages, email templates, and even customer support.
-It's a full service to help them steal your money, data, or crypto.
+It's a full-service to help them steal your money, data, or crypto.

 This new scam model is called Phishing-as-a-Service.
 It’s part of the growing cybercrime-as-a-service market on the dark web.
 In just the first two months of 2025, over 1 million phishing-as-a-service (PhaaS) attacks were detected globally.
 And it’s becoming a huge problem.